gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 This post is an introduction to TOGAF Architecture Development Method (ADM).

 The TOGAF ADM is the result of continuous contributions from a large number of architecture practitioners.
-It describes a method for developing and managing the lifecycle of an Enterprise Architecture, and forms the core of the TOGAF standard.
+It describes a method for developing and managing the life-cycle of an Enterprise Architecture, and forms the core of the TOGAF standard.

 The application of the TOGAF ADM is supported by an extended set of resources, guidelines, templates, checklists, and other detailed materials.
 These resources can found in: